cylc/cylc-doc/src/user-guide/running-suites.rst

 --------------

-Cylc client programs connect to running suites using information stored in the :term:`contact file` in the suite :term:`workflow run directory`.
+Cylc client programs connect to running suites using information stored in the :term:`contact file` in the suite :term:`run directory`.

-This means that Cylc can interact with suites running on another host provided that they share the filesystem on which the :term:`cylc run directory` (``cylc-run``) is located.
+This means that Cylc can interact with suites running on another host provided that they share the filesystem on which the :term:`cylc-run directory` (``cylc-run``) is located.

 If the hosts do not share a filesystem you must use SSH when calling Cylc client